ScintillatorSynth/Scintillator/BUILDING.md

 Putting some basic notes about building stuff here, will organize into a more formal guide later.

-sudo apt-get install libvulkan-dev libxinerama-dev libxcursor-dev libvulkan-dev vulkan-validationlayers libxi-dev      \
+sudo apt-get install libxinerama-dev libxcursor-dev libvulkan-dev vulkan-validationlayers libxi-dev      \
     libxrandr-dev libgl-dev gperf python3-distutils

 ## Python 3